geodave810/Emmett-Delta/README.md

 Option 3:
 1/2" EMT Horizontals & 4x 1/2" EMT Verticals on each column.
-(This is the build I am doing)
+(This is the build I am doing & this has the most current changes)

 Option 4:
 1/2" PVC Horizontals & 4x 1/2" EMT Verticals on each column.

 Option 5:
-1/2" PVC Horizontals & 4x 1/2" PVC Verticals on each colum.
+1/2" PVC Horizontals & 4x 1/2" PVC Verticals on each column.
 (I have not uploaded the vertex files for this yet)